 - A way to keep the cats contained for 2-3 weeks to acclimate to new surroundings

-If you or somebody you know is interested in this life-saving program, contact the Community Cats coordinator at 763-432-4892 or complete a Adoption Form for a barn or business cat.
+If you or somebody you know is interested in this life-saving program, contact us at 763-432-4892 or complete an Adoption Form for a barn or business cat.

 Cats in this program receive the same care as cats in our other adoption programs.
 They are spayed or neutered, vaccinated, and receive a general health exam.
 They will have their ear tipped to indicate they have been sterilized.